KJLuton/Project4_XFIT/README.md

 * compressed images using tinypng.com to ensure images dont take up to much space and slow the site down. tinypng keeps the image quality qhilst reducing te size.

+* Started with 'checkout' teminology for the 'bag' app.
+Updated it to bag so a checkout could be created and not confused.
+* Used print statements to confirm bag contents were being added and it was set up correctly ahead of rendering the items into the shopping bag template.

 * The website testing was a continouse process throughout the project build.
 I continously tested the functions and pages before every commit to ensure they were working properly.